-In OLR we see that the WPD phases correspond to inverted patterns of anomalous deep convection, which need not be aligned with the dipole in anomalous SST and the WPD boxes themselves (Fig. 5D-F).
+In OLR we see that the WPD phases correspond to inverted patterns of anomalous deep convection, which need not be aligned with the dipole in anomalous SST and the WPD boxes themselves (Fig. 5d-f).
 Like SST however, the heating patterns during weeks -3 to 0 consist of an opposition with both equatorial and meridional orientation.
-Focusing for instance on positive WPD phases, the heating over the Maritime Continent and in the Western North Pacific monsoon region (north-east of the Philippines) is reduced, and the heating over the central Pacific is enhanced (Fig. 5E-F).
-This opposition matches the first mode of summertime tropical precipitation variability that was found earlier to be important for steering mid-latitude circulation (Ding et al., 2011).
-The main difference with the analysis of Ding et al. (2011) is that their analysis diagnosed a concurrent seasonal link, whereas our results suggest that it consists of an underlying, lagged and sub-seasonal relation (see also Appendix A).
+Focusing for instance on positive WPD phases, the heating over the Maritime continent and in the western north Pacific monsoon region (north-east of the Philippines) is reduced, and the heating over the central Pacific is enhanced (Fig. 5e-f).
+This opposition matches the first mode of summertime tropical precipitation variability that was earlier found to be important for steering mid-latitude circulation (Ding et al., 2011).
+The main difference with the analysis of Ding et al. (2011) is that their analysis diagnosed a concurrent seasonal link, whereas our results suggest that it consists of an underlying, lagged, and sub-seasonal relation (see also Appendix A).

-The forcing in weeks -3 to 0 translates into an initial atmospheric response in weeks 1-2 (Fig. 5G-I).
-Centres of action (locations with the largest z300 anomalies) are found from the north Pacific to Eurasia, showing the considerable longitudinal extent of the QSRW (Fig. 5H).
-Characterisic and significant centres are the high pressure anomalies in north-west US and the low pressure anomalies situated south of Greenland and west of the British Isles (Fig. 5I), and which are inverted in the negative phase (Fig. 5G).
-These centres are part of summertime patterns diagnosed both with a focus on the US heatwaves (Vijverberg and Coumou, 2022) and with a focus on the Euro-Atlantic circulation (Wulff et al., 2017; O'Reilly et al., 2018).
-As the latter studies used variance decomposition methods (in contrast to our WPD- and t2m-based compositing), the found centres appear to be robust across methods.
-An interesting difference is that the tropical forcing of the south of Greenland cyclonic anomaly
+The forcing in weeks -3 to 0 translates into an initial atmospheric response in weeks 1-2 (Fig. 5g-i).
+Centres of action (locations with the largest $z{300}$ anomalies) are found from the north Pacific to Eurasia, showing the considerable longitudinal extent of the QSRW (Fig. 5h).
+Characteristic and significant centres are the high-pressure anomalies in northwest US and the low-pressure anomalies situated south of Greenland and west of the British Isles (Fig. 5i), and which are inverted in the negative phase (Fig. 5g).
+These centres are part of summertime patterns diagnosed both with a focus on the US heatwaves (Vijverberg and Coumou, 2022) and with a focus on the Euro-Atlantic circulation (Wulff et al.,